michaelbolanos/SecCheck/README.md

 Normally you will run these apps from the Downloads folder

 ## Loop
-If you want to see a fancy version of this project on [SecCheck Github Page](https://michaelbolanos.github.io/SecCheck/) although, you might already be here
+To see a fancy version
+[Check out the SecCheck Github Page](https://michaelbolanos.github.io/SecCheck/) although, you might already be here

 ## Project level